Guy Scott: Acting President

-After Michael Sata's death on 28 October 2014, Scott became acting president for an interim period of no more than 90 days until a new election could be held to permanently fill the office, as required by Article 38 of the Constitution of Zambia.
+After Michael Sata's death on 28 October 2014, Scott became acting president for an interim period of no more than ninety days until a new election could be held to permanently fill the office, as required by Article 38 of the Constitution of Zambia.
+This made him the first African white head of state since 1989.

-Since the parentage clause of Article 34 of the Constitution of Zambia requires that both parents of presidential candidates are "Zambian by birth or descent," due to his parents being Scottish and English immigrants, Scott was considered ineligible to stand for the office in the January 2015 election.
-That provision had been put in place by President Frederick Chiluba to prevent Kenneth Kaunda – whose father was born in what became Malawi – from becoming president.
+Since the parentage clause of Article 34 of the Constitution of Zambia required that both parents of presidential candidates be "Zambian by birth or descent," Scott was considered ineligible to stand for the office due to his parents being Scottish and English immigrants.
+That provision had been put in place by President Frederick Chiluba to prevent Kenneth Kaunda – whose father was born in what became Malawi – from becoming president again.
 However, a previous judgement by the Zambian Supreme Court, in a similar case in 1998, could have validated him as a potential candidate.
 Nevertheless, Scott did not stand as the presidential candidate for his political party, the Patriotic Front.

 On 3 November 2014, Scott dismissed Edgar Lungu as Secretary General of the Patriotic Front; however, he reinstated him a day later, after street protests in Lusaka.
 On 17 December 2014, Scott rejected calls from cabinet members asking him to resign as acting president.

-Lungu, standing as the PF's candidate, won the January 2015 presidential by-election and succeeded Scott as Zambia's 6th President on 25 January 2015.
+Lungu, standing as the Patriotic Front's candidate, won the January 2015 presidential by-election and succeeded Scott as Zambia's sixth president on 25 January 2015.

-Post-Presidency
+Post-presidency

-Scott left the PF before the 2016 general election.
+Scott left the Patriotic Front before the 2016 general election.

+In 2019, he published Adventures in Zambian Politics: A Story in Black and White, a book about both the history of Zambia and his own political career.
 In 2021, he joined the United Party for National Development.

-In 2019 Scott published Adventures in Zambian Politics: A Story in Black and White, a book about both the history of Zambia and his own political career.

 Personal life

-Scott married British-born doctor Charlotte Harland Scott, in a ceremony at the Lusaka Civic Centre in 1994.
+Scott married British-born doctor Charlotte Harland, in a ceremony at the Lusaka Civic Centre in 1994.
 They currently reside in Lusaka.
 Scott has Parkinson's disease.